gofractally/psibase/doc/psidk/src/format/json.md

 There are probably as many ways to represent these in JSON as there are grains of sand on the beach. serde supports [4 approaches](https://serde.rs/enum-representations.html).
 Of these, only the [externally tagged](https://serde.rs/enum-representations.html#externally-tagged) and [adjacently tagged](https://serde.rs/enum-representations.html#adjacently-tagged) representations cover all situations unambiguously.

 - TODO: pick one.
-It will be easier on rust devs if we choose serde's default.
+It will be easier on rust devs if we choose serde's default (externally tagged).
+It looks like I can take advantage of the syntax of the externally-tagged option to represent nested types in the schema without falling back on a DSL.